Hysterelius/katex-rs/README.md

 * `quick-js`: Enable by default.
 Use [rquickjs](https://crates.io/crates/rquickjs) as the JS backend.
 * `duktape`: Use [duktape](https://crates.io/crates/ducc) as the JS backend.
 You need to disable the default features to enable this backend.
 * `wasm-js`: Use [wasm-bindgen](https://crates.io/crates/wasm-bindgen) and [js-sys](https://crates.io/crates/js-sys) as the JS backend.
 You need to disable the default features to enable this backend.

+### Notice
+For the output to render correctly, your HTML target must include the `katex.css` or `katex.min.css` stylesheet (but `katex.js` script is not needed).
+See the [KaTeX documentation](https://katex.org/docs/browser) for details, the css files can usually found by downloading the zip on the [releases page](https://github.com/KaTeX/KaTeX/releases).

+While for Temml, you have to include the `temml.min.js` script and at least the `Temml-Local.css` file for rendering.
+See the [Temml Documentation](https://temml.org/docs/en/administration) for more details.

 ## Examples